• Skip to primary navigation

 Remove the hazelnuts from the oven, let them cool just slightly and place them in a clean dish towel, let them sit a minute and then rub them together to loosen their skins.

-Once you've roasted the beets and hazelnuts, all that will be left to do will be to wash the greens, segment the oranges and make the vinaigrette.
+Once you've roasted the beets and hazelnuts, all that will be left to do will be to wash the salad greens, segment the oranges and make the citrus vinaigrette.

-Top the salad off with the roasted beets and some chopped hazelnuts.
-Add the crumbled goat cheese.
-You could also use Feta cheese if you prefer it to goat cheese.
-Add the dressing and toss.
+Top the salad with the roasted beets, orange slices and some chopped hazelnuts.
+Add the crumbled goat cheese or Feta cheese.
+To finish the salad, add the orange dressing and toss.

 Enjoy!